Capillary/api-documentation/source/includes/_customer.md

 ### Request Query Parameters
 Parameter | Type | Description
 --------- | ---- | -----------
-customer_id* | int | Unique ID of the customer whose identifiers need to be updated source* | enum | Source in which you want to update customer identifier(s) - FACEBOOK, WEB_ENGAGE, WECHAT, INSTORE, MARTJACK, TMALL, TAOBAO, JD, ECOMMERCE, WEBSITE.
-For sources that support multiple accounts, you also need to provide the associated account id. account_Id | string | Account in which you want to update the customer identifier (Required only for sources with multiple accounts)
+customerId* | int | Unique ID of the customer whose identifiers need to be updated source* | enum | Source in which you want to update customer identifier(s) - FACEBOOK, WEB_ENGAGE, WECHAT, INSTORE, MARTJACK, TMALL, TAOBAO, JD, ECOMMERCE, WEBSITE.
+For sources that support multiple accounts, you also need to provide the associated account id. accountId** | string | Account for which you want to update the customer identifier (Required only for sources with multiple accounts)

-<aside class="notice">Parameters marked with * are mandatory.</aside>
+<aside class="notice">Parameters marked with * are mandatory. acountId** is required for sources with multiple accounts.</aside>

 ### Request Body Parameters
 Attributes | Type | Description